soumyaroy799/spike_test/README.md

 ## Status

-Actively developed and tested on solar flare datasets from Aditya-L1's SoLEXS and SUIT calibration spikes.
+Actively developed and tested on solar datasets from Aditya-L1's SUIT.
 Python 3.8+ recommended.